chopin2712/Auto-Installer-Proccess/CONTRIBUTING.md

 * You can give your own ideas too!

 ## Code Style
-* All your files must be wrote in Shell Script and exclusively for Linux (recommended: Ubuntu)
+* All your files must be wrote in Shell Script and Python and exclusively for Linux (recommended: Ubuntu)

 * Comments are optional.